cmigliorini/industrial_ci/doc/sonar.md

 In the .travis.yml configuration file there are two additional environment variables you can define:

+- ANALYZER: set to `sonarqube` to enable analysis
 - SONARQUBE: If set to true, runs SonarQube scan after the project has been built and tests have been run.
 Unset by default.
 - TEST\_COVERAGE: If set to true, test coverage reports are also generated and analyzed by SonarQube.
 Unset by default.
 Note: to use the test coverage feature, your CMakeLists must contain the necessary additions.
 You can find a template [here](./CMakeLists_TestCoverageTemplate.txt), which you can append to the end of your CMakeLists.
 Note regarding the template: the name of the coverage target must be *coverage*, else industrial\_ci will exit with error.
 Support for multiple test coverage targets might be implemented in the future.